 In the event that you do need to file a claim, it’s comforting to know you can easily contact your agent, be treated fairly, and get the money you need to make repairs quickly.
 Ranking exceptionally well in separate studies conducted by two of the most reputable companies is a good indicator that Amica is doing something right.

 (As a side note, the other insurance provider that ranked well in both studies is USAA.
-However, a major drawback of USAA is that membership is limited to those with military affiliation.
-If you, your spouse, or one of your parents have served in the military, USAA is definitely worth looking into.)
+However, a major drawback of USAA is that membership is limited to those with a military affiliation.
+If you, your spouse, or one of your parents have served in the military, USAA is highly rated and definitely worth looking into.)

 Homeowners insurance obviously won’t be of much interest to you if you don’t own a home.
 If you’re currently renting or making the move soon, you won’t want to miss my next article that discusses the best renters insurance companies and shows you why one is better than the rest.